mmolloy88/terminal-app1/README.md

     tty-box
     Rubocop (this was used to check the code, not necessary to run Terminal diary)

-GETTING STARTED: running the app
+GETTING STARTED:

-once the the code has been cloned and the gems have been installed, run the core.rb file.
+once the the code has been cloned and the gems have been installed, run the core.rb file to start the app.

+TODO:

+increase pool of quotes
+add functionality that records time and date to each saved entry make macaroni art portrait to impress Bruce

 AUTHOR:
 M. Molloy